Travel details

 Includes (Others)

-Coffee ceremony and honey wine (tej) experience.
+Experience of a coffee ceremony and honey wine (tej).

-Traditional farewell dinner in Addis Ababa.
+A traditional farewell dinner in Addis Ababa.

 Excludes (Others)